candoumbe/DataFilters/README.md

 **_<a href='#' id='and-expression'>And</a>_**

-The `,` to combine multiple expressions
+Use the coma character `,` to combine multiple expressions using logical AND operator
 | Query string          | JSON                                                                                                                                     |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |
 | `"nickname=Bat*,*man` | `{"logic": "and", filters[{"field":"nickname", "op":"startswith", "value":"Bat"}, {"field":"nckname", "op":"endswith", "value":"man"}]}` |